benridane/mcp-bridge-wp/README.md

 # MCP Bridge

-WordPress plugin that provides a Model Context Protocol (MCP) interface for seamless integration with AI tools and external applications.
+A WordPress plugin that bridges the WordPress REST API with the Model Context Protocol (MCP), enabling AI agents to interact with WordPress sites through a standardized interface.

+**Important**: This plugin **does not support streaming functionality**.
+It only supports simple request-response HTTP communication and intentionally excludes complex SSE (Server-Sent Events) or long-lived connections.

 ## Features